 High loan to value borrowing can be achieved by a variety of applicant types and on a variety of property types, below is a summary of some scenarios.
 All of the following scenarios are subject to wider lender criteria, so to be clear on what you can achieve speak to our advisors:

 Maximum applicant age.
-Lenders that offer a maximum loan to value of 85%, limit maximum applicant age to 79 years-old.
-There are lenders that offer a maximum loan to value of 80% with no upper age limit.
+Lenders that offer a maximum loan to value of 80%, limit maximum applicant age to 84 years-old.

 Applicant income no minimum income is required, documentation will be required to validate applicant’s income, identity and address.

 Portfolio landlords: Can borrow up to 80% loan to value with no maximum limit on the number of mortgaged properties in their portfolio, with some lenders.